cabforum/netsec/docs/NSR.md

 ## 5.3 System Hardening

+Systems which are operated in a Third Party-Controlled Environment MUST:
 Systems which are operated in a physical environment that is not controlled by the CA MUST:

 1. Disable all accounts, applications, services, protocols, and ports that are not used.